 Article 6: Meetings

-Regular meetings shall be held on a monthly basis on the last Tuesday of each month, for a minimum of one hour at any appropriate location on campus, which may be the same location each month.
+Regular meetings shall be held on a monthly basis for a minimum of one hour at any appropriate location on campus or virtually.
 Special meetings may be called at the discretion of the co-chairs.

 Article 7: External Consultant